martin-sicho/genui-docker/README.md

 docker-compose -f docker-compose-worker.yml -f docker-compose-node-worker.yml up
 ```

-Note that it is not mandatory to use docker images to set up workers, especially since setting up [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) to expose GPU devices to the container might not be worth it if you only have one or two GPU equipped nodes.
-Especially since [native GPU support has not landed in docker-compose yet](https://github.com/docker/compose/issues/6691).
+Note that it is not mandatory to use docker images to set up workers, especially since setting up [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) to expose GPU devices to the container might not be worth it if you only have one or two GPU equipped nodes and since [native GPU support has not landed in docker-compose yet](https://github.com/docker/compose/issues/6691).

 You can use the following script as a general guide to start the worker natively on the target system (make sure you do this as `GENUI_USER`):